 “Niven’s widow was calm and poised throughout the service,” the Associated Press reported, although Paul Callan noted: “Sometimes during the 40 minute service she fidgeted nervously to hold in her sadness.
 And Prince Rainier glanced consolingly at her as she frequently lifted the edge of her black veil to dab her eyes with a tiny lace handkerchief.
 Beside her sat her two daughters.
 The girls held hands and stared at the floor.”

-Back outside in the open air Hjördis looked more fragile.
+Back outside in the open air Hjördis looked decidedly more fragile.
 Paul Callan felt that all-round: “the controlled, down-beat, stiff upper-lip Englishness of the occasion shattered slightly.”

 “Hjördis Niven wept openly as she flung three handfuls of pink rose petals into the open grave.
 Then Hjördis was led carefully and tenderly away on the arm of Prince Rainier.”
 [Very carefully and tenderly written.]